Lieutenant Colonel William McKenzie, MC, OBE - letters - 1915 - Part 4

 last for a big Concert in aid

-of the Red Cross Society; Cairo
+of the Red Cross Society in Cairo

 They made me Chairman

-the Chairman made the concert
+the Chairman made the Concert

 hum.
 I had to sing my "Good bye